 - Make spicy red pesto pasta.

-- Add a scoop of this pesto to your soups (like roasted pumpkin soup) to brighten the flavor.
+- Add a scoop of this pesto to your soups (like roasted pumpkin soup or roasted garlic tomato soup) to brighten the flavor.

 - Drizzle this chilli pesto with almonds on salads to make them extra delicious.
 (Try it on this Italian pasta salad.)